defold/doc/docs/en/manuals/label.md

 ## Runtime manipulation

-You can manipulate labels in runtime by reading and setting the label text as well as the various properties.
+You can manipulate labels in runtime by getting and setting the label text as well as the various other properties.

 `color`
 : The label color (`vector4`)